 HMRC has provided us with a set of FAQs on application and reconfirmation:

 Q. When should a parent apply for 30 hours free childcare?

 A. Parents should apply as soon as possible.
-We strongly advise them to apply before 30 November to make sure they get their code in good time for next term.
 Not all parents can get a code straight away – HMRC sometimes needs more information to check whether a parent is eligible.

 Q. How does a parent apply for a place?